apache/ignite-3/modules/schema/src/main/java/org/apache/ignite/internal/schema/README.md

 are provided by class (de)serializers and row builder, which take care of sizing and column order.

-To read column values of a row, one needs to construct a subclass of `org.apache.ignite.internal.schema.Row` which provides necessary logic to read arbitrary columns with type checking.
-For primitive types, `org.apache.ignite.internal.schema.Row` provides boxed and non-boxed value methods to avoid boxing in scenarios where boxing can be avoided (deserialization of non-null columns to POJO primitives, for example).
+To read column values of a row, one needs to construct a subclass of `org.apache.ignite.internal.schema.row.Row` which provides necessary logic to read arbitrary columns with type checking.
+For primitive types, `org.apache.ignite.internal.schema.row.Row` provides boxed and non-boxed value methods to avoid boxing in scenarios where boxing can be avoided (deserialization of non-null columns to POJO primitives, for example).